Have a question?

 Most partners pay between $150–$350 per month, depending on caseload and support level.
 This helps ensure sustainability while keeping child-focused advocacy within reach for every attorney.

-Families receive the service free of charge.
+Families receive services free of charge.

 Why nonprofits charge fees